 The right rope length

 In general, climbing ropes are between 20 and 200 meters in length.
 When choosing the length of the rope, you should first be clear on what you want to use it for.
 Hall or alpine tour?
-Mountaineering or climbing garden?
-When doing rock climbing, it’s a good idea to take a look at the topo.
+Mountaineering or designated outdoor areas?
+When doing rock climbing, it’s a good idea to take a look at the map.
 How long is the tour?
 Are there rappelling spots and if yes, over what length is rappelling needed?
-Many climbing guides have a recommendations for rope length, however in general you should stick to a 70 m long rope for outdoors, to have reserves for emergencies.
-In a climbing garden with short routes, 50 m are usually sufficient, in alpine multipitch route touring with long rappellings and big gaps between the stands, one should pick 80 m or even 100 m to make sure.
+Many climbing guides have a recommendations for rope length, however, you should stick to a 70 m long rope for outdoors to have reserves for emergencies.
+On short outdoor routes, 50 m are usually sufficient.
+In alpine multipitch route touring with long rappellings and big gaps between the stands, one should pick 80 m or even 100 m to be on the safe side.
 In mountaineering, the ropes are often much shorter due to their weight, however, this depends on the size of the rope team.
-For … in via ferrata or when hiking, a short rope is also practical – here, 30 m ropes are ideal.
+As a backup for via ferratas or hill walking, a short rope is also practical – here, 30 m ropes are ideal.

-Climbing halls keep getting more gigantic and higher – therefore, ropes shorter than 50 m shouldn’t be chosen here.
-If necessary get information beforehand in the hall and ask for a recommendation – many halls already have them on their websites.
+Climbing halls keep getting bigger and the routes higher – therefore, ropes shorter than 50 m are not a great choice.
+If necessary, get information beforehand in the hall and ask for a recommendation – many halls already have them on their websites.